RaspberryPiFoundation/weather-station/README.md

   `mv credentials.template credentials`

-1. Enable the cron scheduler to automatically start taking measurements and uploading them to Oracle.
+1. Enable the cron scheduler to automatically start taking measurements.
+The measurements will be saved in the local MySQL database as well as uploaded to the Oracle Apex cloud database.

   `crontab < crontab.save`